ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 `<tips-view-uri>/ug/<j>/<j+1>` may not yet exist, so the server holds the request until the update becomes available (long polling).

-In the meantime, the client must periodically send a heartbeat signal by making a POST request to `/<tips-view-path>/hb` to indicate that the client is still active.
-Otherwise, the server may close the TIPS view to release the resources.
-See details in {{tips-heartbeat}}.

-Once the client no longer needs the TIPS view, it can send a DELETE request to the TIPS-V service.
+It must be noted that a server may close a TIPS view, e.g., under high system load or due to inactivity.
+It is RECOMMENDED that a client detects the liveness and declares interests of the TIPS view by sending a polling edge request.
+For example, as long as the polling request to `<tips-view-uri>/ug/<j>/<j+1>` does not receive error code 404, the TIPS view is still alive.

 ~~~~ drawing
 Client                                 TIPS-F           TIPS-V